 Common air purification technologies require ongoing maintenance with bulb/cell replacement every year or two.
 This technology uses a UV light to kill bacteria, mold, etc.; however, it does not fully kill these pathogens nor does it treat actual particulate in the air stream.
 The constant bulb replacements and ongoing maintenance makes the cost and ownership of the product undesirable.

 The best option economically, and quality wise, would be an ion generating purification system, like the iWave-R.

 iWave air purifiers use needle-point bi-polar ionization to create equal amounts of positive and negative ions.

 When these ions are injected into the air stream, they break down passing pollutants and gasses into harmless compounds like oxygen, carbon dioxide, nitrogen and water vapor.
 When these ions come in contact with viruses, mold, or bacteria, they remove hydrogen molecules – without them, the pathogens have no source of energy and will die.

 The ions also attach to allergens, pollen, and other particles causing them to band together and be caught by your ventilation system’s air filter or simply fall out of the air.

-iWave air purifiers install in air conditioning and heating systems, producing no harmful byproducts (like ozone), and most models require no ongoing maintenance or replacement parts.
+iWave air purifiers install in air conditioning and heating systems, and most models require no ongoing maintenance or replacement parts.
 With the iWave-R and iWave-C’s self-cleaning design, you can expect years of maintenance free performance.